content-left-bg.png

 Grants administration

 The processes that an entity undertakes to achieve government policy outcomes through grants.
-It includes: planning and design; selection and decision-making; the making of a grant; the management of grant agreements; the ongoing relationship with grantees; reporting; and review and evaluation.
+It includes: planning and design; selection and decision-making; executing the service agreement the management of grant agreements; the ongoing relationship with grantees; reporting; and review and evaluation.

 Grants management